Change Management Plan What is it with Example and How to Create Yours?

 - Articulate a powerful rationale and business case.

-Step (2): Form a Powerful coalition & Build the guiding team
+Step (2): Form a Powerful coalition and build the guiding team

 Assemble and nominate a team with enough power and influence to lead the change effort